-The Church of England’s Table of Parochial Fees from 1 January 2021 (“the Table”), prepared by the Archbishops’ Council, is now available on the C of E website as an A3 table, an A4 table, and as a short A4 summary.
+The Church of England’s Tables of Parochial Fees from 1 January 2021* (“the Table”), prepared by the Archbishops’ Council, are now available on the C of E website as an A3 table, an A4 table, and as a short A4 summary.
 The basic fees are listed below, but readers are advised to visit the Church’s website to read the accompanying notes.
 An explanation of the basis for the calculation of these fees and the timing of their publication is below.

 The following costs are set by the Church of England nationally and are the same for every church.
 The basic legal fees include the cost of the vicar, the church, calling the banns, a banns certificate, the marriage certificate, lighting and all administration.

 - Marriage service: £464

 - Marriage certificate at registration, if required: £11

 For a couple marrying in their own parish (providing both live there) the cost is £506; if a couple marry away from where they live, the cost is £552, here.
 Not covered are extras such as the costs of choir, organist, bellringers, verger &c., for which new advice was issued in February 2019.
 These extras are summarized here.